 3 UTG 3-9X32 1" BugBuster Scope, AO, RGB Mil-dot, QD Rings

 With this scope, you get all the benefits of a magnified optic but get an extremely simple fully multicoated design out of the box.
-It includes quick detach rings and illuminated red, green and blue mil dot reticle.
+It includes quick detach rings and an illuminated red, green and blue mil dot reticle.

-Designed to run a 1 inch tube and 32 mm objective bell this scope is also slightly smaller than many other similarly strong riflescopes.
+Designed to run a 1 inch tube and 32 mm objective lens this scope is also slightly smaller than many other similarly strong riflescopes.
 Use this rifle scope if you’re looking for the cheapest option out there and a great value for the money.
-Any of the other scopes that come in at less than this one in cost and often do not have the durability needed for a .308 caliber rifle.
+Any of the other scopes that come in at less than this one in cost and often do not have the durability needed for a .308 calibre rifle.

 4 Trijicon ACOG 3.5x35 Riflescopes